marimounasc/marimounasc/README.md

+## Hi, I am Mariana! :)

+* Currently working as a Data Scientist at @Afya
+* MSc Student in Applied Economics
+* Most of time working with functions and metrics using big data on PySpark interface
+* Product enthusiast
-Data Scientist at @Afya with microeconometrics background.
-Almost everyday I update my readings in Skoob app before bed.
+* Every day I update my reading goals on Skoob app 📚
+* Mom's dog 🐶